Our West Africa Odyssey tour will help you discover one of the most authentic and diverse regions of the world.

 Included Meal(s): Breakfast and Dinner

-Day 18 Accra: City Touring
+Day 20 Accra City Touring

-Our tour will take us to the Kwame Nkrumah Memorial Park, named after the first President of Ghana, Osagyefo Dr. Kwame Nkrumah.
+Today's tour will take us to the Kwame Nkrumah Memorial Park, named after the first President of Ghana, Osagyefo Dr. Kwame Nkrumah.
 The park was formerly known as the polo grounds

 where Dr. Kwame Nkrumah stood to declare independence for Ghana, and it the final resting place for the late President and his wife.